Get a Kit: Feasibility Study of HIV Self-Testing Uptake in Ontario

 Invitation to Participate

-We are inviting you to participant in a feasibility study.
+We are inviting you to participant in an open cohort study.
 The purpose of this consent form is to give you the information you need to decide if you want to participate.
 Please read the form carefully.
 You might have questions about the purpose of the study, your role, the possible risks and benefits or anything else about the study that this form does not address.
 If you feel that all your questions have been answered, then you can decide if you want to participate in the study.
 This is referred to as ‘informed consent’.
 A copy of this Consent Form will be emailed to you.

 The purpose of the GetaKit study is to determine if a mail-out system for HIV self-test kits is feasible and whether participants are willing to use a HIV self-test either at home or at a local AIDS Service Organization.
 We want to see if participants can follow test kit instructions, successfully complete the test and read, report their results.
 We also want to know if a participant who receives a preliminary positive will seek out medical treatment.